Read Java Text Book: pp. 644-652

 You need a file called plasmaball.wav (You can also record your own audio and create your own images.)

 II.
-Make the necessary changes in AnimalTestG so that your animal is instantiated and updated similarly to the cat and dog.
+Make the necessary changes in AnimalTestG so that your Animal is instantiated and updated similarly to the Cat and Dog.

 I. Create a subclass of Animal, similar to Dog or Cat, using your own animation frame image set (sprite sheet) and sound effects.
 You can find sprite sheets and sound effects on opengameart.org

 II.
-Make the necessary changes in AnimalTestG so that your animal is instantiated and updated similarly to the cat and dog.
+Make the necessary changes in AnimalTestG so that your Animal is instantiated and updated similarly to the Cat and Dog.

 I. Create a subclass of Animal, similar to Dog or Cat, using your own image.
 You can find images on opengameart.org

 II.
-Make the necessary changes in AnimalTestG so that your animal is instantiated and updated similarly to the cat and dog.
+Make the necessary changes in AnimalTestG so that your Animal is instantiated and updated similarly to the Cat and Dog.

 Implement a simple AWT/Swing application that presents a window (JFrame) with an input text box (JTextField), an output text box, and a "Factorial" button (JButton).
 The user should be able to type a small integer into the input text box, and then click the button to see the factorial of the input integer displayed in the output text box.
 You can begin with the code on pages 665-666 in section 16.12.